 Protein is an important part of a healthy and well-balanced diet.
-Although whole grains are predominantly a source of carbohydrates and fibre, they do contain some protein and can help to increase your overall protein intake.
+Although whole grains are predominantly a source of carbohydrates and fiber, they do contain some protein and can help to increase your overall protein intake.
 Be it Kamut, quinoa, teff, farro, or wild rice, here is a list of the top high-protein grains you can add to your diet today.

 List of High-Protein Grains

 Protein is an essential macronutrient made up of amino acids that are required by the body and can be found in animal and plant foods.
-While most plants are predominantly sources of carbohydrate or fat, certain plants foods, including beans, lentils, and grains, contain slightly higher levels of protein per serving and can, therefore, serve as complementary sources of protein to animal proteins, or primary sources of protein for individuals following a vegetarian, vegan, or plant-based diet.
+While most plants are predominantly sources of carbohydrates or fat, certain plants foods, including beans, lentils, and grains, contain slightly higher levels of protein per serving and can, therefore, serve as complementary sources of protein to animal proteins, or primary sources of protein for individuals following a vegetarian, vegan, or plant-based diet.